ronnie-1205/ContainerHub/README.md

 A minimal, dark-themed **Streamlit dashboard** for easily accessing services running on your local Docker containers — no more remembering random ports.
 Designed to be accessed securely using **Tailscale**, with auto-refreshing links and a simple login screen.

+> 💡 **Note:** You don't need to use Tailscale for this to work.
+The dashboard simply uses the URLs from your `links.json` file.
+You can use `localhost`, your LAN IP, a domain name, or a reverse proxy like NGINX — anything that lets your device reach the services.

 ---

 ## 📦 Features